Swimming fins can be a nice addition to your sports bag. They can help you learn a new swim stroke or improve your technique.

 Uses of Swimming Fins

-Swimming fins have many uses:
+Swimming fins have many uses, for example:

 - Swimming fins allow you to keep your legs up while learning the front crawl or backstroke.
 It is then easier to concentrate on the other aspects of the stroke.